 In November 2016, we launched commercial sales for Rayaldee in the U.S. market.
 The FDA approved Rayaldee extended release capsules in June 2016 for the treatment of SHPT in adults with stage 3 or 4 CKD and serum total 25-hydroxyvitamin D levels less than 30 ng/mL.
-We have a highly specialized sales and marketing team dedicated to the launch and commercialization of Rayaldee, and we expect to increase the sales and marketing team in the second half of 2017 as market access improves and prescription trends increase.
+We have a highly specialized sales and marketing team dedicated to the launch and commercialization of Rayaldee, and we increased the sales and marketing team in the second half of 2017 as market access improved and prescription trends increased.